The Doctor Who Fooled the World: Andrew Wakefield’s war on vaccines

 The Andrew Wakefield of transportation and planning

 Yet here he was at the Liberty Ball, on Friday, January 20, 2017, at a little after seven in the evening.
-Behind him, on Level 2 of the Walter E. Washington Convention Center, the first of the night’s revelers to pass through security rustled in their finery toward fluorescent-fronted bars.
+Behind him, on Level 2 of the Walter E. Washington Convention Center, the first of the night’s revelers to pass through security rustle in their finery toward fluorescent-fronted bars.
 And Trump would later shuffle here with the first lady, Melania, to Frank Sinatra’s 1960s classic My Way.

-So, uh, yeah, very, very exciting times, Wakefield gushed.
+Wakefield gushes.
 I wish you could all be here with us.

 Me too.

-Four days later, I got the call.
+Four days later, I get the call.
 Could I file eight hundred words on this development?
 For thirteen years, on and off, I’d tracked him for the Sunday Times newspaper in London.
 With national press awards, and even an honorary doctorate, I’d become the Abraham Van Helsing to our subject’s Count Dracula, who now appeared to be climbing from his grave.

 He’d originally acquired profile on my side of the Atlantic, in the United Kingdom of Great Britain and Northern Ireland.
-Back in the day, he’d been nobody: a doctor without patients at a third-rate London hospital and medical school.
+Back in the day, he’d been nobody: a doctor without patients at a second-rate London hospital and medical school.
 He’d been a laboratory gastroenterologist, a former trainee gut surgeon, most relevantly defined by what he wasn’t.
 He wasn’t a virologist, immunologist, or epidemiologist.
 He wasn’t a neurologist, psychologist, or psychiatrist.
 He wasn’t a pediatrician or clinician.

 As time passed, however, he became a global player—a man with his fingerprints on nations.
 But he didn’t offer healing, or scientific insight.
 He brought epidemics of fear, guilt, and disease.
-These he exported to the United States, and from there to everywhere that humans are born.
+These he exported to the United States, and from there to everywhere humans are born.
 As a stinging editorial from the New Indian Express put it:

 Can one person change the world?
 Ask Andrew Wakefield.

 In time, he’d take aim at pretty much any vaccine, from hepatitis B to human papillomavirus.
 But, in the beginning, there was one in his crosshairs.
-This was a three-in-one shot against measles, mumps, and rubella (MMR), which he argued was the cause of a rising tide of regressive autism, in which infants lost language and skills.
-Sufferers have to live in a silent world of their own unable to communicate, he warned.
+This was a three-in-one shot against measles, mumps, and rubella (MMR), which he argued was the cause of a rising tide of regressive

 Across Britain, no surprise, young families were petrified.
-From the hospital where he worked—and more particularly, from its medical school—he launched a crusade, triggering a public health crisis unrivaled since the early years of AIDS.
+From the hospital where he worked—and more particularly from its medical school—he launched a crusade, triggering a public health crisis unrivaled since the early years of AIDS.
 Immunization rates plummeted.
 Killer diseases returned.
 And countless parents of children with developmental issues, who’d followed doctors’ orders and vaccinated their kids, endured the horror of blaming themselves.

 It has made me so bitter and twisted.
 I feel so guilty.